 To promote a human rights culture in the Gaza Strip.
 Al-Dameer will lead five 30-hour courses on human rights standards and application for 150 social and political activists from Gazan universities.
 Once trained, a minimum of 30 trainees will join Friends of al-Dameer, its 120-member youth group affiliate that constitutes a permanent presence at local universities, and will hold a minimum of 10 public meetings to enhance and provide direct youth feedback into the association’s work.

 To engage youth in civic action, oversight, and interaction with elected local representatives.
 Civitas will train 30 youth who will comprise three youth councils in Deir al-Balah, Bureij, and Bani Suhaila.
 These councils, along with four previously trained councils, will organize 90 awareness sessions on citizens’ duties and responsibilities, public finance, municipalities’ roles and services, and the relationship between citizens and their local representatives; and host seven public events and 14 hearings that draw attention to citizen needs at the local level.

 Community Media Center

-To promote democratic and human rights values and norms among shari'a law students in the West Bank.
-SHAMS will lead 10 one-day workshops on political systems, theories of transition to democracy, citizenship in a democratic system, aspects of democracy, liberal democracy, and education on democracy and human rights from within the community for students at five shari'a faculties.
-SHAMS will also conduct a four-day capacity building course to transfer skills to 20 of these students to lead similar workshops.
+To promote democratic and human rights values and norms among shari’a law students in the West Bank.
+SHAMS will lead 10 half-day workshops on political systems, theories of transition to democracy, citizenship in a democratic system, aspects of democracy, liberal democracy, and education on democracy and human rights from within the community for 150 students, conduct two three-day capacity-building courses, and hold one roundtable with students to discuss civil and religious states.